fabioz/Pydev/plugins/com.python.pydev.docs/merged_homepage/index.rst

    * Exponential with uppercase E working on code-formatting
    * When a set/get method is found in code-completion for a java class an NPE is no longer thrown
    * Backspace properly treated in block mode
-   * Setting IRONPYTHONPATH when dealing with Iron Python (projects could not be referenced)
+   * Setting IRONPYTHONPATH when dealing with IronPython (projects could not be referenced)
    * No longer giving spurious 'statement has no effect' inside of lambda and decorators
    * Fixed new exec in python 3k
    * Fixed NPE when breakpoint is related to a resource in a removed project